danielmarschall/filter_foundry/Filter Factory Compatibility.md

 	sqr(x)=x for x < 0

-	Can be tested with following expression:
-	sqr(-20)+21 == 1
+	Can be tested with the following expression: sqr(-20)+21 == 1

 Filter Foundry (prior to 1.7.0.8):

 	sqr(x)=0 for x < 0

+Beginning with Filter Foundry 1.7.0.8, the behavior of Filter Factory was implemented.

 i, u, v (Testcase iuv.afs)